 Scientists were astonished.
 The peat in the lake bed dated back to the Ice Age, so they thought.
 Evolutionists place the end of the Ice Age at 10,000 years ago at the latest.
 Creationists frequently suggest that the Ice Age occurred shortly after the Flood, probably about 4,000 years ago—still a very long time for a seed.
 Based on carbon dating results, however, scientists discounted the possibility of the seeds being a thousand years old and suggested that they were more recent interlopers.

 Another incredible resurrection of old seeds came in 2005.
 In 1973, archaeologists recovered seeds from the (then) extinct Judean date palm at the ancient fortress of Masada, the site of the last stand of the Jewish Zealots against invading Romans in A.D.
 73. Troubled times resulting from Roman and then Arab occupation reduced the cultivation of the tree, leading to its extinction around A.D.
 500.

 At the time of the discovery, the seeds from Masada were about 1,900 years old.
 They went into a drawer at a university in Tel Aviv until 2004.
-Painstaking methods were used to revive them the following year, including a hot-water bath, a dose of seaweed-based fertilizer, and a solution of hormones.
+Painstaking methods revived them the following year, including a hot-water bath, a dose of seaweed-based fertilizer, and a solution of hormones.
 On March 18, 2005, the date palm “Methuselah” emerged from the soil, bringing the species back from extinction.

 The Truth About Ancient Egyptian Seeds

-The fact is, we may never know the truth about the viability of Ancient Egyptian seeds unless repeated attempts are made to sprout them, as germination rates in ancient seeds can be quite low.
-While the vast majority of the old seeds are undoubtedly long dead, there may be a few hardy survivors that gave rise to the tales of mummy seeds.
+The fact is, we may never know the truth about the viability of Ancient Egyptian seeds unless scientists make repeated attempts to sprout them, as germination rates in ancient seeds are quite low.
+The vast majority of the old seeds are undoubtedly long dead.
+Nevertheless, there may be a few hardy survivors that gave rise to the tales of mummy seeds.